n1ghtf4l1/vigilant-fortnight/README.md

 ## How to Use

 **Clone this repository, download the competition [datasets](https://huggingface.co/datasets/anubhavde/trojan-detection/blob/main/tdc_datasets.zip) from my HuggingFace repository and unzip adjacent to the repository**.
 Ensure that Jupyter version is up-to-date (fairly recent).
 To avoid errors with model incompatibility, please use PyTorch version 1.11.0.
 Run one of the example notebooks or start building your own submission.

+### **Additional Information**

+#### **Model Architectures and Data Sources**

+Networks have been trained on four standard data sources: MNIST, CIFAR-10, CIFAR-100, and GTSRB.
+GTSRB images are resized to 32x32.

+For MNIST, convolutional networks have been used.
+For CIFAR-10 and CIFAR-100, Wide Residual Networks have been used.
+For GTSRB, Vision Transformers have been used.

+#### **Trojan Attacks**

+Trojaned networks have been trained with patch and whole-image attacks.
+These attacks are variants of the foundational BadNets and blended attacks modified to be harder to detect.
+These modified attacks use a simple change to the standard Trojan training procedure.
+Instead of training Trojaned networks from scratch, they were fine-tuned from the starting parameters of clean networks and regularize them with various similarity losses such that they are similar to the distribution of clean networks.
+Additionally, the networks have been trained to have high specificity for the particular trigger pattern associated with the attack.
+In extensive experiments, baseline detectors have been verified obtain substantially lower performance on these hard-to-detect Trojans.

+All patch attacks in datasets use random trigger patterns sampled from an independent Bernoulli 0/1 distribution for each pixel and color channel (for Trojan detection and target label prediction, patches are black-and-white; for trigger synthesis, patches are colored).
+Each patch attack uses a different location and size for its trigger mask.
+All blended attacks in our datasets use random trigger trigger patterns sampled from an independent Uniform(0,1) distribution for each pixel and color channel.
+All attacks are all-to-one with a random target label.
+For more details, please see the starter kit.

+MNTD, Neural Cleanse, and ABS has been used as baseline Trojan detectors for participants to improve upon.
+These are well-known Trojan detectors from the academic literature, each with a distinct approach to Trojan detection.
+Also a specificity-based detector has been used as a baseline, since Trojan attacks with low specificity can be highly susceptible to such a detector.
+The specificity detector applies random triggers to inputs from a given data source, then runs these triggered inputs through the network in question.
+The negative entropy of the average posterior is used as a detection score.
+This leverages the fact that Trojan attacks without specificity are activated quite frequently by randomly sampled triggers.